fbpx

 Old Quarter Hanoi

 My Vietnamese guide Su Xuan lead me through the narrow alleyways of the Old quarter of Hanoi, pointing out the astonishing variety of street food delicacies from vendors’ stalls spilling out onto the pavement.
 A blend of sweet, sour, and savory aromas overwhelmed me just as much as the need to be vigilant as we maneuvered through the congested street maze, along with motorbikes, bicycles, pedestrians, and cyclos.
 The street food scene in Old Hanoi was just the beginning.
-Before arriving in Vietnam, I had heard that Vietnamese cuisine was something to write home about.
+Before arriving for my Vietnam guided tour, I had heard that Vietnamese cuisine was something to write home about.
 So what better way to get to know the culture, than to experiment with the local food?
 And this was truly as local as you could get.

 IMG_8643